What Does it Take to Be a Telemarketer?

 - Sales Specialist

-Are There Job Opportunities for Telemarketers?
+Is There Job Demand for Telemarketers?

 The states with the most job growth for Telemarketer are Washington, Nevada, and Tennessee.
 Watch out if you plan on working in North Dakota, Vermont, or South Dakota.
 These states have the worst job growth for this type of profession.